andhikaprima/FastSharkID/README.md

 8 - Department of Natural Sciences and the Environment, School of Science and Computing, Atlantic Technological University, Galway, Ireland <br>

-* Corresponding author.
-A. P. Prasetyo (andhika.prima.prasetyo@brin.go.id)
+*Corresponding author.
+A. P. Prasetyo (andhika.prima.prasetyo@brin.go.id) <br>
-* † These authors have joint-last authorship
+† These authors have joint-last authorship